ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 Target configurations contain a set of cumulative attributes that can be manipulated in the application configuration.
 These attributes can be overriden as a normal configuration parameter, or manipulated with the special `attribute_add` and `attribute_remove` meta-attributes.

 Cumulative attributes:
-- features: List of features which will be compiled into the resulting binary and available at runtime.
+- features: List of features that will be compiled into the resulting binary and available at runtime.
 Determines the FEATURE directories included during compilation.
 These are also emitted as FEATURE macros.
 - device_has: List of hardware components available on the target.
 These are emitted as DEVICE_HAS macros.
-- extra_labels: List of target labels which determine the TARGET directories included during compilation.
+- extra_labels: List of target labels that determine the TARGET directories included during compilation.
 These are also emitted as TARGET macros.
 - macros: List of target-specific macros that are defined during compilation.

 For example, an application may want to remove features with extra space or runtime cost.
 This `mbed_app.json` will disable the IPV4 network stack.
 Attempting to use this network stack will result in a compilation error: